Subscribe to Dr. Universe’s weekly e-mail

 Welcome back, young scientists.
 I’m Dr. Universe.
 If you’re anything like me, you’ve got lots of big questions about our world.

-Today the 4th graders at Palouse Prairie Charter School take Dr. Universe and her cougar cub friend Cosmo on an earth science adventure.
+Today, the 4th graders at Palouse Prairie Charter School take Dr. Universe and her cougar cub friend Cosmo back in time to the formation of the universe.

 All sound effects courtesy of Freesound.